taikedz/git-workshop/workshop-notes/04_common_git_commands.md

 # Common `git` commands

 There are many options for managing git repositories.
-These are the most common.
+These are the most common, and we'll be using them in the demo.

 ## `git clone URL`